0xPolygonID/js-sdk/README.md

 ## Examples

-Please see [examples](https://github.com/0xPolygonID/js-sdk-examples) for visit examples information.
+Please see the [examples](https://github.com/0xPolygonID/js-sdk-examples) for more information.

 ## Documentation